Newborn Screenings: What You Need to Know

 Pediatric Residency Program and Medical School Affiliations

-DMG Pediatrics is a strong partner with Phoenix Children’s Hospital (PCH) and MIHS in training resident physicians, and for many years it has been known as the PCH/MMC Pediatric Residency Program.
+DMG pediatrics is a strong partner with Phoenix Children’s Hospital (PCH) and MIHS in training resident physicians, and for many years it has been known as the PCH/MMC Pediatric Residency Program.

 There are 32 categorical pediatric positions per year and well over 100 pediatric residents who rotate through MIHS when the medicine-pediatric residents and the pediatric/pediatric neurology residents are added.
 The pediatric residency program receives well over 1000 applications and interviews over 275 people for the 32 pediatric spots each year.
 The residents come from all over the country and bring with them a variety of backgrounds.